nya3jp/tast/README.md

 ## Directory structure

-This repository is organized in accordance with the [Go in Chromium OS] suggestions.
+This repository is organized in accordance with the [Go in ChromiumOS] suggestions.

 *   [`src/chromiumos/`](src/chromiumos/)